nelsongutidev/scully-blog/README.md

 If you create a new .md file or updated it, make sure you run `npm run scully -- --scanRoutes` so that scully can find the new routes and add them.

+## Can I use this project

+Feel free to use this code.
+Create your own blog, or your own site and style it however you like and ship it 🚀

 ## MIT License

 Copyright (c) 20123 Nelson Gutierrez and others